Chris Adrian

 Chris Adrian (born November 7, 1970) is an American author.
 Adrian's writing styles in short stories vary greatly; from modernist realism to pronounced lyrical allegory.
-His novels both tend toward surrealism, having mostly realistic characters experience fantastic circumstances.
-He has written three novels: Gob's Grief, The Children's Hospital, and The Great Night.
+His novels tend toward surrealism, having mostly realistic characters experience fantastic circumstances.
+He has written four novels: Gob's Grief, The Children's Hospital, The Great Night, and The New World.
 In 2008, he published A Better Angel, a collection of short stories.
 His short fiction has also appeared in The Paris Review, Zoetrope, Ploughshares, McSweeney's, The New Yorker, The Best American Short Stories, and Story.
 He was one of 11 fiction writers to receive a Guggenheim Fellowship in 2009.
 He lives in San Francisco.

+Early life

+Chris Adrian was born in Washington, DC.
+He spent his early years in the Florida cities of Orlando and Miami and draws inspiration from his childhood for his writing.
+His passion for fiction first arose at age eleven after he had surgery for a testicular torsion.
+While recovering in the hospital, Adrian read novels and discovered his love for the fiction genre.
+Although Adrian is no longer religious, as he explained in a 2020 interview, faith played an essential role in his childhood identity.
+While he no longer practices, his continued interest in religion led him to study at Harvard Divinity School.

 Education

 Adrian completed his bachelor's degree in English from the University of Florida in 1993.
 He received his M.D. from Eastern Virginia Medical School in 2001.
 He completed a pediatric residency at the University of California, San Francisco, was a student at Harvard Divinity School, and a fellow of pediatric hematology/oncology at UCSF in 2011.
 He is also a graduate of the Iowa Writers' Workshop.
 Currently, Adrian serves as the Assistant Professor of Pediatrics at Columbia University Medical Center.